By Matt Kareus

 Vampire finch on Wolf Island, (c) Godfrey Merlin

-There are thirteen species of Darwin’s famed finches in the Galapagos.
+There are 13 species of Darwin’s famed finches in the Galapagos.
 Each evolved from a single common ancestor, through a process known as adaptive radiation, in order to exploit a new and different ecological niche.
-While the species pretty much all look alike to the untrained eye, each has a slightly different beak, in terms of its size and shape, which allows it to take advantage of a particular food source.
-For example, thick, crushing beaks are good for eating seeds and nuts and long, probing beaks are adapted to eating insects.
-The vampire finch, a distinct subspecies of the sharp beaked ground finch, may take the cake for the most interesting (and macabre) adaption among Darwin’s finches.
+While the species all look alike to the untrained eye, each has a slightly different beak, in terms of its size and shape, which allows it to take advantage of a particular food source.
+For example, thick, crushing beaks are good for eating seeds and nuts, and long, probing beaks are adapted to eating insects.
+The vampire finch, a distinct subspecies of the sharp-beaked ground finch, may take the cake for the most interesting (and macabre) adaption among Darwin’s finches.
 It uses its sharp, pointy beak to drink the blood of other birds, such as Nazca and blue-footed boobies.
-A finch pecks at a booby’s skin until blood is drawn, and then drinks it.
+A finch pecks at a booby’s skin until blood is drawn and then drinks it.
 Strangely, the booby doesn’t seem to mind.
 Scientists think that this may be because of an earlier symbiotic relationship between the birds; finches likely pecked at boobies in order to groom them of parasites.

 2. A finch that makes and uses tools